fversnel/fversnel.github.io/_posts/2017-10-19-backend-frontend-triple-stores.markdown

 ironed out, I can only dream of a future where application development is done this way.

-To all developers I would like to say: stay critical of your application's architecture.
+To all developers I would like to say: always be critical of your application's architecture.
 Never just take it for granted.
-Always keep looking for alternatives.
+Keep looking for alternatives.
 Write down what annoys you.
 But most of all remember that the front-end and back-end divide is just made up.
 It doesn't need to be there if you don't want to.